anups1ngh/easy-string/README.md

 - `isPhone()`: Check if the string represents a valid phone number.

-- `isStrongPassword()`: Check if the string is a strong password (at least 8 characters and includes '!' symbol).
+- `isStrongPassword()`: Check if the string is a strong password (at least 8 characters and includes special characters).

 - `isAlphaNumeric()`: Check if the string consists of alphanumeric characters.